-Christ the King Art, Photos, and Images
+Christ the King Sunday Prayers and Collects

-Traditions, Symbols, & Typology
+Traditions, Symbols, and Typology

-Traditions and Customs Offering Prayers to Christ as King
+Traditions and Customs Offering prayers to Christ as King

-Symbols Crown of Thorns Crown Jesus on Throne Jesus holding scepter and orb Kingly attire/activities Crucifix
+Symbols Crown of thorns, crown, Jesus on throne, Jesus holding scepter and orb, kingly attire/activities, crucifix

 Frequently Asked Questions

 While the Church has done things in the name of God that are wrong, and Christians of all churches have as well, we can rest assured that the King of the Cosmos is just and merciful, and will be with us until the end of the age.
 The love, justice, and mercy of Christ liberate us from sin and death, and give us the grace to act with love, justice, and mercy ourselves.
 Thus the reality of Christ as king is neither antiquated nor oppressive, but timeless and liberating.
-See Christ the Crucified King: Reflections on Christ the King Sunday by Jonathan Bennett for more on these themes.

 This page written by David Bennett.